jtheisen/moldinium/readme.md

 ```

-However, there's no way to get at this information using reflection -
+However, there's no way to get at this information using reflection.
-and with dynamic assemblies there's only reflection.

 Moldinium works around this by collecting all the methods together that
 have the same name and signature and then see if there's a unique
 implementation.
 Since `SignatureHelper` is also not available on Blazor
-there's a lot of code that is reproducing .NET runtime logic, which is
+WebAssembly there's a lot of code that is reproducing .NET runtime logic,
-probably quite buggy.
+which is probably quite buggy.

 The current implementation has also more limitations than it needs to, but
 I'd rather see the .NET folk fix this little oversight in the reflection